 The Trust advertises occasionally for new Trustees as well as welcoming letters of interest.
-New Trustees are appointed following discussion, and with reference to the specific skills required of the Board, including but not limited to commercial, business, property, legal, marketing, regulatory and financial aspects.
+New Trustees are appointed following discussion, and with reference to the specific skills required of the Board, including but not limited to commercial, business, property, events and hospitality, legal, marketing, regulatory and financial aspects.